jeevan-n-d/Simple-Linear-Regression-/README.md

-# Simple-Linear-Regression-
+# Simple Linear Regression

-##use-of-the-jupiter-notebook//google-colab[or anyother  notebook environment
+## Use of the Jupyter Notebook

+You can use [Google Colab](https://colab.research.google.com/) or any other notebook environment for a better experience.

 This project demonstrates a simple linear regression model using Python and scikit-learn to predict a continuous target variable (e.g., salary or CTC) based on a single feature (e.g., years of experience).